mitraman/eventful/manuscript/ch01-why.md

 As you'll see in [Chapter 3](#ch03), you can take advantage of EVENTful patterns when designing your service interfaces and data messages.
 These patterns help you focus on small-grained changes and to express the design ways that reduces the chance of breaking existing interfaces.
 This small-grained, focused design approach can also lead to a programming patterns that encourage the use of small, indepedently-deployable data consumers and producers.
 This can not only speed the process of "getting from idea to install", it can also reduce the likelihood of breaking existing code.

-Finally, the process of writing EVENTful data consumers can lead developers to writing more general and data-driven client applications that are both efficient and runtime but also resilient.
+Finally, the process of writing EVENTful data consumers (see [Chapter 4](#ch04)) can lead developers to writing more general and data-driven client applications that are both efficient and runtime but also resilient.
 They can be less prone to crashes when data models change and more able to survive minor model changes without experience additional downtime.

 ## Summary
 TK